 Detoxification or detox aims to enable the person to stop taking the drug as comfortably and as safely as possible.
 For most individuals, the most effective way is inpatient and under supervised medical care.
 Others may try to detox at home or in a non-medical residential treatment center, where the safety and effectiveness are put at risk due to the lack of medical recourse.
 Withdrawal from different categories of drugs can produce various side effects and usually requires different approaches.

 It is essential to have an individualized emotional assessment to achieve a successful drug treatment program. — More often than not, individuals use different substances to mask emotions they cannot handle.
 In some cases, mental illness can be confused with negative behavior.
 Therefore, there should not be one answer for all. – Different individuals have different profiles, which might require different approaches.

 Talk therapy or psychotherapy by a psychologist, psychiatrist, or an MFT.

 A psychotherapist can:

-- Help the individual develop ways to cope with emotions such as anger and frustration.
+- Help the individual develop ways to cope with anger and frustration.